 • Now add the roasted poha back to the pan.
 Mix gently until all the poha has the perfect yellow color.
 You can use a silicone spatula or your hands to mix the poha.

-• Let the poha cool completely, then store in air tight container or serve this poha chivda with a cup of garam chai.
+• Let the poha cool completely, then store it in an airtight container or serve this poha chivda with a cup of garam chai.

 Notes